 Rowan University is among your best bets if you want to study Criminal Justice & Corrections.
 Rowan University offers graduate degrees in criminal justice for those interested in an advanced degree.
 Situated in Glassboro, New Jersey, Rowan delivers a secure, suburban atmosphere for scholars.

 Rowan has earned a top position for education quality for veterans and military personnel.
-Graduates from Rowan University are generally succeeding in their jobs as they're way less prone to default on their loans compared to those of other colleges.
+If you are worried about taking on an excessive amount of student debt, you'll want to be aware that graduates leave Rowan with about $26,220 in student loans.
 View a few school videos for more information on what is happening on campus.

 It is hard to find a better school than Seton Hall University if you wish to pursue Criminal Justice & Corrections as a major.
 Soon after getting their bachelor's degree, criminal justice students typically earn about $41,526 in the first five years of their career.
 It is established in the suburban area of South Orange, New Jersey.